Limited Availability Remaining for the 2023-2024 School Year.

 We welcome anecdotal reports, mastery, and competency based progress reports.
 Please ask the school to send us whatever progress report they use to measure student growth.

-The MAP assessment is a one hour long adaptive standardized test which will automatically adjust the questions to a student’s ability so as to provide a more accurate representation of their current level and ability.
+The MAP assessment is an adaptive standardized test which will automatically adjust the questions to a student’s ability so as to provide a more accurate representation of their current level and ability.
+Applicants will be assessed in Math, Language and Reading Comprehension.
+The test is not timed but generally students take between 1 and 1.5 hrs. to complete it.

 The MAP test is a crucial component of our admissions process, as it ensures an even playing field amongst all applicants.
 It is therefore mandatory.

 We want to see your child’s most current results.
-As such, we require that the student is tested during the application process at JLA.
+As such, every applicant must be tested during the application process at the JLA campus.

 There is no preparation required for any of the assessments we will be conducting.
 Our best advice is to encourage your child to relax, be themselves, and have fun.